orthecreedence/hustle/README.md

 });
 ```

-Now we "reserve" an item.
-This removes the job from its "ready" state and puts
+Now we [reserve](#hustlequeuereserve) an item.
+This removes the job from its
-it into a reserved state, meaning that nobody else can reserve that job unless
+"ready" state and puts it into a reserved state, meaning that nobody else can
-it's [released](#hustlequeuerelease) back onto the tube.
+reserve that job unless it's [released](#hustlequeuerelease) back onto the tube.

 ```javascript
 hustle.Queue.delete(item.id, {